-Individual and corporate clients have entrusted him to represent them in federal and state courts, at the trial and appellate levels, and in arbitration proceedings.
-He has experience in various substantive areas of the law and industries, including information privacy and data theft, healthcare, intellectual property, business torts and unfair competition, shareholder disputes and business separations, and commercial and residential real estate.
-As part of his practice, Russell often develops cost-effective e-discovery solutions that are legally defensible and advance his clients' litigation objectives.
+Individual and corporate clients have entrusted Russell to represent them in federal and state courts, at the trial and appellate levels, and in arbitration proceedings.
+His experience includes cases involving information privacy and data theft, healthcare, intellectual property, business torts and unfair competition, shareholder disputes and business separations, and commercial and residential real estate.
+As part of his practice, Russell often develops cost-effective e-discovery solutions that advance his clients' litigation objectives.

 Russell authored the book Electronic Discovery in Tennessee: Rules, Case Law and Distinctions, which has been used as a textbook at two Tennessee law schools.
 He regularly speaks on issues at the intersection of law and technology.
 He holds a CIPP-US certification, a non-legal certification provided by the IAPP for information privacy professionals.

 Russell is also actively involved in the community, currently serving on the Board of Trustees of Catholic Charities of Tennessee, Inc. and the Board of Directors of the Catholic Business League.
 He is an alumnus of the Nashville Young Leaders Council program and previously served on the Young Alumni Board of Montgomery Bell Academy.
 He and his wife enjoy following their three children’s athletic endeavors from competitive dance to flag football to karate.